speciationgenomics/speciationgenomics.github.io/_pages/ADMIXTOOLS.md

 ### Generating the input files

 ADMIXTOOLS requires `eigenstrat` input files.
 To convert a vcf file to eigenstrat, we will use a conversion script written by Joana.
 That script just requires the name of the vcf file (NB - the script can use uncompressed vcfs too).
+Note that if the script fails because it does not like your scaffold names, you can add the option --renameScaff
+It will then rename your scaffolds to 1 and make the positions cumulative, i.e. concatenate your scaffolds.
+It assumes a constant recombination rate of 2 cM/Mb.
+If that is way off for your species, you may want to change it at the top of the script.
 We are going to use a dataset of whole genome resequence data from a set of dogs that originally stems comes from [here](https://datadryad.org/resource/doi:10.5061/dryad.sk3p7).

 ```shell
 # move to your home directory